thanhtuyenit/dut_job/README.md

 # DUT JOB - An application connecting DUT's students and enterprises.
+## Description
+DUT JOB is a website application for connecting DUT's students and enterprises.
+There are 4 actor in this system: guest, student, enterprise, admin.
+The system used ASP.NET Core 2.1 framework for building API, Angular 7 and Bootstrap framework for developing the website for users.
 ## Technologies and Tools
 - ASP.NET Core 2.1
 - Angular 7